Skip to content

 Edible Qualities

-Early Giant Pumpkin is an annual vegetable plant that is typically grown for its edible qualities.
+Early Giant Pumpkin is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large orange oblong fruit with orange flesh which are typically harvested when mature.
 The fruits have a pleasant taste and a firm texture.

 The fruit are most often used in the following ways: